U.S. Birth Rate Trends With State Breakout

 3. Almost a third of young women don't want children at all.

 The New York Times survey found that these women are focused on their careers.
 This is the first generation that expects to earn less than their parents.
+As a result, they don't feel financially secure.
 They also value other things such as travel.

 These women realize that having a child will hurt their earning potential.
 A 2017 study found that motherhood was the underlying reason for the gender pay gap.
 It didn’t matter whether the mothers worked outside the home or not.
 Stay-at-home moms lost earning power because they didn’t have relevant work experience.
 But even working moms suffered throughout their careers.
 Distractions due to childrearing kept them from promotional opportunities.
 The result was lower pay.